AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 where `Adj(X)` is the set of pairs of substrings with their occurance counts.
 The block-size of 2 with an overlap of 0 gives an `|Adj(X)|` of exactly 1 since it only has one partition; `Adj(X) = {(01, 9)}`.
 This should, presumably, be as close to the actual Kolmogorov complexity as BDM can get.
 I suppose that means we're trying to find the partition strategy which minimizes the number of substrings which are covered by the CTM database.

 The apendix of the paper has a section on "The Impact of the Partition Strategy".
 It says the following;

-"BDM better approximates the universal measure `K(X)` as the number of elements resulting from applying the partition strategy to `X`." as the number of elements... what?
+> BDM better approximates the universal measure `K(X)` as the number of elements resulting from applying the partition strategy to `X`.

+as the number of elements... what?
 Was this paper not copy edited!

 > `BDM(X|Y)` is a good approximation to `K(X|Y)` when the `Adj(X)` and `Adj(Y)` share a high number of base tensors.